 We cannot know the indescribable face

 Where the eyes like apples ripened.
-Even so,

 His torso has a candelabra's glow,

 His gaze, contained as in a mirror's grace,